What to pack for your Expedition?

-My biggest worry beforehand was, without doubt, kit.
+My winter skills week was the first time spent time in the outdoors in winter conditions.
 I had no idea what to take and the more I searched, the more confused I became.
 But actually, it’s simpler than you imagine and not too dissimilar from summer hiking – just with extra layers and a few technical items.
 One of the main things to get right is clothing – specifically understanding the layering system and what materials work best for the cold.

 I was able to hire most of the technical gear I needed from 360 Expeditions – handy as you don’t want to be spending hundreds on gear when you are starting out in a sport.
 Most providers offer this, and if they don’t, then what you need can usually be hired comfortably from a nearby town.